fourjs-reuben/tool_kitchensink/README.md

 Now click and load widget.json.
 The array should have multiple lines, and if you click input, it will dynamically create a dialog to interact with a form that has many different widgets.

+Edit the array and click Save to create more .json files

 TODO

 * Add screenshots to this README so its purpose is clear